 Winter tires need different properties depending on whether they are used in the icy conditions of the north or in the warmer Central European winter.

 – The purpose of uncompromising testing and defying the grip limits is to create even better and more reliable winter tires.
 Being able to guarantee the safety of the tires gives drivers peace of mind even on winter roads.
 If a tire is tested under the most demanding conditions in the world in Ivalo, it will perform well everywhere, Suuripää adds.

-"The purpose of uncompromising testing and defying the grip limits is to create even better and more reliable winter tyres.
-Being able to guarantee the safety of the tyres gives drivers peace of mind even on winter roads."
+"The purpose of uncompromising testing and defying the grip limits is to create even better and more reliable winter tires.
+Being able to guarantee the safety of the tires gives drivers peace of mind even on winter roads."